Hiram Wesley Evans: Appraisal

 David A. Horowitz, a historian at Portland State University, credits Evans with changing the Klan "from a confederation of local vigilantes into a centralized and powerful political movement."
 Fellow historian William D. Jenkins of Youngstown State University maintains that Evans was "personally corrupt and more interested in money or power than a cause."
-During Evans' tenure as Imperial Wizard, the New York Times characterized the Klan's leadership as "shrewd schemers".
-However, Rice suggests that Evans' reforms would never have been successful, as the Klan remained a white supremacist organization that "automatically made enemies of... anyone who happened to be foreign-born, Negro, Catholic, Jewish, or opposed to bigotry and chauvinism."
+During Evans's tenure as Imperial Wizard, the New York Times characterized the Klan's leadership as "shrewd schemers".
+However, Rice suggests that Evans's reforms would never have been successful, as the Klan remained a white supremacist organization that "automatically made enemies of ... anyone who happened to be foreign-born, Negro, Catholic, Jewish, or opposed to bigotry and chauvinism."

-An editorial in The New York Times during Evans' tenure as Klan leader described him as "severe and logical" in his writing, but the historian Richard Hofstadter described Evans' writings as not immoderate in tone.
-The communications specialist Nicolas Rangel Jr. of the University of Houston–Downtown suggests that the vernacular prevented some Americans from recognizing the extremist nature of Evans' views.
+An editorial in The New York Times during Evans's tenure as Klan leader described him as "severe and logical" in his writing, but the historian Richard Hofstadter described Evans's writings as not immoderate in tone.
+The communications specialist Nicolas Rangel Jr. of the University of Houston–Downtown suggests that the vernacular prevented some Americans from recognizing the extremist nature of Evans's views.

-Evans' ideology was attacked by numerous contemporaries; these criticisms began early in his Klan career.
-David Lefkowitz, rabbi of Temple Emanu-El in Dallas, assailed Evans' assertion that Jews did not assimilate, emphasizing American experiences shared by Jews and Christians, such as military service in World War I. James Weldon Johnson, leader of the NAACP, responded to Evans' promotion of white supremacy by contending that "all races are mixed."
+Evans's ideology was attacked by numerous contemporaries; these criticisms began early in his Klan career.
+David Lefkowitz, rabbi of Temple Emanu-El in Dallas, assailed Evans's assertion that Jews did not assimilate, emphasizing American experiences shared by Jews and Christians, such as military service in World War I. James Weldon Johnson, leader of the NAACP, responded to Evans's promotion of white supremacy by contending that "all races are mixed."
 Other well-known adversaries of Evans included the minister and theologian Reinhold Niebuhr, who opposed the Klan in Detroit in 1925, describing them as "one of the worst specific social phenomena which the religious pride of a people has ever developed."
 The Dallas Morning News publisher George Dealey and Atlanta journalist Ralph McGill opposed him, the latter deriding him for his hypocrisy and false claims about minorities.

 Several publications, however, gave positive coverage to Evans but not necessarily his work with the Klan.
 In 1927, The New York Times congratulated Evans on his "modest and engaging exposition of 'Americanism'".
 Although the Klan disowned Evans for reaching out to the Catholic Church, popular opinion was more positive.
 In 1939, the Palm Beach Daily News described the meeting between Evans and Cardinal Dennis Joseph Dougherty as stirring both religious and secular circles; favorable coverage of the meeting was found in several other publications.
 Dougherty said that he had found Evans "intensely interested in religious subjects" outside Protestantism.